beastlybeast/SignificantTrades/README.md

 Running `PROXY_URL=http://my-personnal-cors-proxy.me/ npm run dev` will start the app with another cors proxy which I encourage you to do.

 ## About the historical data
 I use my servers (api.aggr.trade) to store and serve historical trades on demand.
-It currently support BTCUSD, ETHUSD and XRPUSD.
 The current source for the server part is located in the [feature/server](https://github.com/Tucsky/SignificantTrades/tree/feature/server) branch.
 Set up your own node and run `API_URL=http://localhost:3000/{pair}/{from}/{to}/{timeframe} npm run dev` to get access to this very usefull functionnality.